What do I need to connect to my interview?

 And after we’re done recording?

 I’ll email you directly when your episode is set to air.
 My turnaround for editing and mastering episodes is a week, but it also depends on what other episodes are ahead of yours in the queue.
-I’ll have social media assets ready for you to share on all the main networks: Facebook, Instagram, Twitter, and Pinterest.
+I’ll have social media assets ready for you to share on all the leading social networks: Facebook, Instagram, and Pinterest.
 Please don’t modify the assets.
 I want to keep it as uniform as possible.

 On top of social media, I also promote my show through this site and City of Writers.